smart-data-lake/smart-data-lake/blog/2023-06-08-SDL-Housekeeping/2023-06-08-housekeeping.md

 In this article, we're taking a look on how we use SDLB's housekeeping features to keep our pipelines running efficiently.

 Some DataObject contain housekeeping features of their own.
-Make sur you use them!
+Make sure you use them!
 For example, Delta Tables support commands like `optimize` and `vacuum` to optimize storage and delete no longer needed files.

 But usually, those commands do not re-organize your partitions.